 In re Commodity Exchange Inc. Gold Futures and Options Antitrust Litigation (Markun v.
 Bank of Nova Scotia)

-Updated: March 16, 2015Labaton Sucharow serves as class counsel in a class action against six of the world's largest gold dealers for their alleged manipulation of key benchmarks for the global gold market, known as the London Fixings.
-A Consolidated Amended Complaint was filed on December 15, 2014.
+Updated: February 08, 2017Labaton Sucharow serves as class counsel in a class action against six of the world's largest gold dealers for their alleged manipulation of key benchmarks for the global gold market, known as the London Fixings.
 A second Consolidated Amended Complaint was filed on March 16, 2015.
+In October 2016, the court largely denied the defendants' motions to dismiss.
+The plaintiffs recently filed a third amended complaint.
+In December 2016, Defendant Deutsche Bank settled for $60 million, and plaintiffs filed a motion for preliminary approval.

 Status: Ongoing Case